grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=34 (0x22) - Parameter error
-    VSCP_TYPE_ERROR_PARAMETER
-This error message is used to indicate a parameter error.
+    VSCP_TYPE_ERROR_PARAMETERThis error message is used to indicate a parameter error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |